 Another key individual who helped guide the festival was Miyo Wagner.
 Her dedication and support of the festival was critical to its growth and success.

-The 2017 GKCJF will be the fourteenth festival held on the campus of the Johnson County Community College.
+The 2019 GKCJF will be the fifteenth festival held on the campus of Johnson County Community College.

 Dr. Andrew Tsubaki served as the Executive Director of the Greater Kansas City Japan Festival until his retirement as Executive Director in 2007.
 Dr. Andrew Tsubaki held appointments at Kansas University as an assistant professor, associate professor and professor of theatre and film, and East Asian languages and cultures from 1968 to 2000.
 Dr. Tsubaki passed away at the age of 78 in December of 2009.

 Mrs. Miyo Wagner served in many capacities to promote and support the Greater Kansas City Japan Festival.
 Mrs. Wagner passed away at the age of 92 in August of 2017.

 The Opening Ceremonies will include music, remarks by distinguished guests and the ritual of Kagamiwari – the breaking of a sake barrel and toast to open the 2019 GKC Japan Festival.

 The Greater Kansas City Japan Festival couldn’t take place without our volunteers!
 We offer over 200 volunteer opportunities to help us staff this amazing festival.
 Every volunteer is also included in a number of benefits.

 Come visit us this year to see Isao Machii, Guinness World Record Holder.